-Over the last 18 months, how much do you agree that you or your organisation has seen an improved consideration of the following factors in decision-making as a result of the South Marine Plan?
+Over the last 18 months, how much do you or your organisation agree that you have seen an improved consideration of the following factors in decision-making as a result of the South West Marine Plan?

 Note: 'Decision-making' includes authorisation and enforcement decisions, which normally refer to something that can be applied for, such as a marine licence, and also other kinds of decisions, for example, commenting on a marine licence application or developing a local plan.